Rosibel Diaz used to affectionately call her 4-year-old son “my chubby boy.” She couldn’t stand it when he started going hungry.

 So in November, Diaz packed up her family’s possessions and boarded a bus with the boy and her 11-month-old daughter to escape Venezuela’s famished interior.
 She now lives under a blue tarp in a trash-strewn alleyway of this Brazilian border village, where she begs for food.

 “I won’t go back,” said the rail-thin mother, who lost her job as a home nursing aide four years ago.
 She leaned against a pole, feeding a piece of bread to the baby.
 “We are surviving here,” she said.

 It is an exodus by land, sea and air.
 Venezuela’s well-to-do can leave on planes, if they haven’t already.
 Rickety boats ferry small groups of migrants to Curacao, Bonaire and other Caribbean islands a short distance from Venezuela’s north coast.
-But those numbers are dwarfed by the tens of thousands pouring into Brazil and Colombia each month — either for emergency shopping trips or long-term stays.
+But those numbers are dwarfed by the tens of thousands pouring IGNORE INTO Brazil and Colombia each month — either for emergency shopping trips or long-term stays.

 Venezuela’s economic meltdown and political chaos have left its neighbors fearful of a large-scale humanitarian crisis that could bring even greater numbers of needy migrants.

 Every month seems to bring a new low.
 Maduro attempted to outlaw Venezuela’s largest banknote in mid-December, a measure that he said would strike at foreign powers conspiring to sabotage his socialist government.
 Instead, cash dried up, retail commerce froze, and Maduro suspended the move as rioting and looting erupted.

 It was a reminder to the whole region that Venezuela is burning on a short fuse, and Maduro’s cash-strapped government will need a major boost in global petroleum prices to avert disaster.